gnosischain/documentation/updates/202212-bridges-pause.md

 ### What are the conditions by which the bridges will be enabled again?

+A few of the conditions we will be monitoring post-Merge:

+* Gnosis Chain should be able to finalize
+* Execution Layer and Consensus Layer "merge" without incident
+* Validators are not experiencing major issues
+* Bridge Validators are operational

-After confirming the successful merge of Gnosis mainnet and the beacon chain, we will restore OmniBridge and xDai Bridge initial values, enabling both again.
+After confirming the successful merge of Gnosis mainnet and the beacon chain, we will restore OmniBridge and xDai Bridge initial parameters.

-We plan on pausing them ~8 hours before the Merge and resume a few hours after.